Powerhouse Hobbs: Early career (2009–2020)

-All Elite Wrestling (2020–present)
+All Elite Wrestling (2020–2026)

 Team Taz (2020–2022)

 In July 2020, Hobson began to work for All Elite Wrestling (AEW) as "Will Hobbs", wrestling on its YouTube show AEW Dark.
 On September 5, 2020, Hobbs competed in a 21-man Casino Battle Royale at the All Out pay-per-view, which was won by Lance Archer.
 His performance in the match impressed AEW president Tony Khan, and he was signed to a contract with AEW.
 On the September 16, 2020 episode of Dynamite, Hobbs saved AEW World Champion Jon Moxley from an attack by Brian Cage and Ricky Starks.
 On the October 7 episode of Dynamite, Hobbs unsuccessfully challenged Cage for the FTW Championship.
 On the November 18 episode of Dynamite, Hobbs turned heel by aligning himself with Team Taz (Taz, Brian Cage, and Ricky Starks), joining them in an attack on Cody Rhodes and Darby Allin.
 Later that month, his ring name was tweaked to "Powerhouse Hobbs".
 At the December 2, 2020 television special Winter Is Coming, Hobbs and Starks lost to Rhodes and Allin.

 Throughout early 2021, Hobbs scored a series of singles and tag team victories on episodes of AEW Dark and AEW Dark: Elevation.
 At the Double or Nothing pay-per-view in May 2021, Hobbs competed in a Casino Battle Royale that was won by Jungle Boy.
 On July 14, 2021, on the Fyter Fest television special, Hobbs aided stablemate Ricky Starks in an FTW Championship victory over Brian Cage, thus expelling Cage from Team Taz; Hobbs went on to defeat Cage on the September 1 episode of Dynamite.
 On the September 15, 2021 episode of Dynamite, Team Taz attacked CM Punk while he was on commentary, resulting in a match between Hobbs and Punk at the AEW Grand Slam television special (Punk's first televised match in over seven years), which was won by Punk.
 For the remainder of the year, Hobbs wrestled primarily on AEW Dark.

 In March 2022 at Revolution, Hobbs competed in a Face of the Revolution ladder match that was won by Wardlow.
 Throughout mid-2022, he largely competed in tag team matches alongside Starks; at Double or Nothing in May 2022 they unsuccessfully challenged Jurassic Express for the AEW World Tag Team Championship in a triple threat match that also featured Keith Lee and Swerve Strickland.
 At Dynamite: Fight for the Fallen on July 27, 2022, Hobbs turned on Starks after Starks lost the FTW Championship, delivering a clothesline to the back of Starks' neck followed by a spinebuster.
-The following week, Taz formally disbanded Team Taz.
+The following week, Taz disbanded Team Taz.
 At All Out in September 2022, Hobbs defeated Starks; later that month, on Grand Slam, Starks defeated Hobbs in a lights out match.